irisnet/irishub/docs/software/node.md

 In the iris command, you can specify the home directory of the node by using flag `--home`.
 If you run multiple nodes on the same machine, you need to specify a different home directory for them.
 If the `--home` flag is not specified in the iris command, the default value `$HOME/.iris` is used as the home directory used by this iris command.

+The `iris init` command is responsible for initializing the specified `--home` directory and creating the default configuration files.
+Except the `iris init` command, the home directory used by any other `iris` sub commands must be initialized, otherwise an error will be reported.

 The data of the iris node is stored in the `data` directory of the home, including blockchain data, application layer data, and index data.
 All configuration files are stored in the home/`config` directory:

 ### genesis.json